mstrutt/jekyll-portfolio/2013-08-11-converting-from-less-to-sass.markdown

 ## A couple of last gripes

 I'm not entirely sure I like the way `@extend` works.
-This may just be my aversion to anything that tries to take control of my code, but sometimes the way it renders the code isn't what you expect to happen, and things like backup colors can get stipped out.
+This may just be my aversion to anything that tries to take control of my code, but sometimes the way it renders the code isn't what you expect to happen, and things like backup colours can get stripped out.
 I also think all of the extra syntax is not completely necessary, and that makes it less accessible, it's part of the reason I didn't choose SASS in the first place.

-### Several months on (Updated: 05/05/2014)
+### Several months on (updated: 05/05/2014)

 There are still some situations where I feel that LESS is more powerful than SASS.
 Mainly it's speed, not just in easy to get up and running with, but it's compilation time is really fast (to the point it could run in browser) and although the official command-line version didn't have a watch command, the fact that it's JavaScript-based makes node versions of the compiler both easy, and without limitation of language change.
 In the past I've used [banshee](https://www.npmjs.org/package/banshee) to compile when I save, and the CSS is there ready when I refresh.